 Read more: Reclaiming Birth Rally – London 7 March 2010

 I spent most of today walking around Richmond with my friend Gloria.
-Our initial intention was to visit Ham House, but unfortunately it was closed for the winter.
+Our initial intention was to visit Ham House and Gardens, but unfortunately it was closed for the winter.
 We spent about an hour strolling around the gardens, and had delicious scones and clotted creams at the Orangery Cafe.

 Ham House, like most of the other palaces and stately homes that line the river Thames, belongs to a different time in history.
 It was built in 1610 for Sir Thomas Vavasour who was the Knight Marshal to James 1.
 When he died the house passed to a succession of owners, ending up with Elizabeth Countess of Dysart and her second husband John Maitland, Duke of Lauderdale, in order to reflect their status in Charles II’s Restoration court.
 It housed their apparently amazing collection of fine art, textiles and furniture, much of which remains in the house today.
 The house itself was bequeathed to the National Trust in 1948, where restoration work has been done on the garden to return it to its 17th century layout.